 Legendaries have many different effects and some can alter how you should use some of your abilities.
 For more information on Legendaries, check out our general guide on them.

 Here are the best Legendaries for an Outlaw Rogues.

-- Greenskin's Wickers is an excellent Legendary power.
+- Greenskin's Wickers is an excellent Legendary power, and the best pick if you are Venthyr.
 It significantly buffs the damage of your next Pistol Shot after using Between the Eyes.
 By using that Pistol Shot with an Opportunity proc when playing the Quick Draw talent it will deal high damage.
 As Outlaw is a specialization that lacks burst damage this is a great help to kill people in your stuns as they will all of a sudden receive an unexpected big hit.

 - Concealed Blunderbuss has recently become a very viable option thanks to the addition of the Honor Talent Enduring Brawler.
 Since Outlaw Rogues are a lot more likely to get Sinister Strike to hit an additional time, this Legendary gains a lot of value and will be an noticeable increase to both burst damage and sustained damage.